 A breeze to set up, with useful features, such as an easy-to-use adjustable fence and a dust collection port.
 Durable and built to last, so you can expect to get many years of use out of it.
 When it comes to price, the PRS2100 offers competitive value.

 One of the standout features of the Bosch RA1181 benchtop router table is its ease of use.
 Clear directions make assembling simple.
 The table also comes with mounting hardware that makes it easy to attach a router to the table.
-The table is flat aluminium, which is both enduring and lightweight.
+The flat aluminum table is both enduring and lightweight.

 In terms of accuracy, the Bosch RA1181 delivers exceptional results.
 The table's components are designed to endure constant usage.
 The tall fence is adjustable, permitting accurate and consistent machining.
 The aluminum miter gauge slot is advertised as 3/4 inch.
 Supplied with a lead-in pin for freehand or curved work.